usmanmehmood55/CP-Project/README.md

 - View record.

 What doesn't work:
-Don't know. ._.
+- Don't know. ._.

 TO DO:
 - Optemize code.
+(Has been almost optemized)
 - Add general conditions and exceptions.
+(Almost done)